 Game Management Unit: 14C

 Land Manager: Department of Natural Resources (DNR); Division of Parks and Outdoor Recreation

-This objective of this project was to remove a dilapidated bridge crossing and install a new ATV-accessible bridge.
+This objective of this project was to remove one of these dilapidated bridges and install a new ATV accessible bridge crossing.

 This project was completed in July 2019.
 The derelict bridge was replaced with a 60-foot bridge that is designed to accommodate ATV traffic.
 The new bridge restores an essential stream crossing over Penguin Creek, preventing stream bank erosion and resource damage to an important anadromous salmon stream.
 This new bridge provides connectivity and direct access into the Chugach State Park Management Area.
 Additionally, the bridge provides an alternative crossing over Penguin Creek in the event the only other existing bridge becomes unusable in the future.